 Appropriately Uses Anti-Anxiety Medication

-This figure is an indication of the percentage of long-term care residents taking antianxiety medications.
+This figure tells you the percentage of long-term patients receiving antianxiety drugs.

 Managing Depression Among Residents

 In Heart of America Care Center, 5.76% of Patients